Neuro-Dynamics/OCTAGON/README.md

 If the `PGN path` is empty, the tournament PGN will be saved in the local PGN folder using the tournament name as filename.

 If the `openings path` is empty, no openings will be used.

+The `challengers` parameter is the number of engines that will challenge the Gauntlet field.
+The engines are picked in the order they appear in the tournament file.

+The `rounds` parameter assumes each engine will play each other both as white and as black.
+Octagon will generate pairings using the closest highest even number.

+To disable **adjudication** set the `"win move length": 0` or `"draw move length": 0`.

 ## 6. Run octagon.py